Welcome to today's edition of the Rush 24-7 podcast.

 She wants to increase taxes by a trillion dollars.

-She wants to add single payer socialized medicine as an element of Obamacare.
+She wants to add single-payer socialized medicine as an element of Obamacare.

-I'm I'm in Arizona today.
+I'm in Arizona today.

 I mean, we saw the same in heartbreaking news in the state of Indiana when Carrier announced they're pulling up stake, taking a couple of thousand jobs to Mexico.

-The only thing that gets bigger with Obama policy is government.
+The only thing that gets bigger with Obama policies is government, not private individuals, not private wealth.

 One question.

-What is your reaction to Governor Kasich writing in the name of John McCain and publicly saying that's who he's voting for.
+What is your reaction to Governor Kasich writing in the name of John McCain and publicly saying that's who he's voting for?

 The folks insisted that I take to the microphone at the middle of a four-way intersection.

-I stood up and said I was going to be campaigning in Cleveland later that night with with the next president of the United States in in all in all four directions, the crowd just erupted in applause.
+I stood up and said I was going to be campaigning in Cleveland later that night with the next president of the United States.

-I I you know we'll we'll let political leaders make their own decisions and announce those decisions.
+We'll let political leaders make their own decisions and announce those decisions.

 We're grateful for that as we are in every state.